mitovV/Wpf-application-to-turn-off-windows-after-a-while/README.md

-# Wpf application for turn off windows after a while
+# WPF application for turn off windows after a while

 ## Screenshots: